asdfractal/yggdrasil-labs/README.md

     `python manage.py loaddata products.json`

-7. Create a superuser with this command
+7. Create a superuser and set up the credentials with this command

     `python manage.py createsuperuser`